 The guidebook, Oklahoma Select, by Tony Mayse is a must to fully enjoy the rock climbing areas around Sunset Peak.
-It is available at the visitor center gift shop or it is available mail order from the gift shop.
-Call the gift shop manager, Fred Crosson, at (580) 429-3187, or email firstname.lastname@example.org.
-You can also get the book from www.sharpendbooks.com.
-You can also purchase the guidebook at Backwoods gear store in Oklahoma City and Norman.
+It may be available at the visitor center gift shop.
+Call the gift shop manager at (580) 429-3187 to check.
+You may also be able to purchase the guidebook at Backwoods gear stores in Oklahoma City and Norman.

-Scroll down this link for directions and route photos of Echo Dome.
+Follow this link and scroll down for directions and route photos of Echo Dome.

 The refuge has a very nice visitor center about seven miles west of the refuge entrance on the main road.
 It is open 7 days a week from 8:00 am to 4:30 pm.
 The center is closed on major holidays, including Thanksgiving Day, Christmas Day, New Year's Day.
 It has a museum, information, rest rooms, and a gift shop.
 Admission is free and the gift shops sells guidebooks, maps and souvenirs.